 where we discarded the $O\left(\epsilon^3\right)$ terms.
 In general, other contributions would appear due to the fact that $\zeta^{\mu}$ is only an approximate conformal Killing vector and does not precisely satisfy the conformal Killing identity~\eqref{Killing identity}.
 However, these extra terms can be removed by adding suitable curvature-dependent terms (which disappear in flat spacetime) to the definition of $\zeta^{\mu}$~\eqref{conformal Killing}.
 The procedure has been worked out in detail in the Diff-invariant setup and translates without any changes to the WTDiff-invariant case we consider~\cite{Svesko:2019}.

-The last term on the right hand side of equation~\eqref{Wald flux} is the only one that does not vanish in flat spacetime.
+We specialize to gravitational theories whose Lagrangian contains a term of the form $\tilde{R}\omega/\left(16\pi G\right)$, i.e., on those that directly generalize Weyl transverse gravity.
+For any such theory, the last term on the right hand side of equation~\eqref{Wald flux} is the only one that does not vanish in flat spacetime (for Lagrangians without a term linear in curvature, all three terms vanish and the following discussion does not apply).
 Therefore, much like in the special case of Weyl transverse gravity (see equation~\eqref{area expansion} and the accompanying discussion) we split the change of the Wald entropy in a flat spacetime contribution and a contribution induced by the spacetime curvature

-In the following, as in subsection~\ref{WTG from TD}, we disregard the flat spacetime term $\Delta S_{\text{flat}}$.
+In the following, as in subsection~\ref{WTG from TD}, we disregard the flat spacetime term $\Delta S_{\text{flat}}$ (for its possible interpretation, see~\cite{Svesko:2019}).
 In any case, only $\Delta S_{\text{curv}}$ is connected with a matter Clausius entropy flux across the horizon.
 We thus study the thermodynamic equilibrium condition

 The integrals in~\eqref{S rev} can be performed straightforwardly to yield

 where the $O\left(\epsilon^2l^D\right)$ terms come from the higher order contributions in the Riemann normal coordinate expansion and we identified the symmetric tensor $\tilde{H}_{\mu\nu}$ defined by equation~\eqref{H}.